The Stone Angel

-The Stone Angel is a novel by Canadian writer Margaret Laurence.
+The Stone Angel is a novel by the Canadian writer Margaret Laurence.
 First published in 1964 by McClelland and Stewart, it is perhaps the best-known of Laurence's series of five novels set in the fictitious town of Manawaka, Manitoba.
 In parallel narratives set in the past and the present-day (early 1960s), The Stone Angel tells the story of Hagar Currie Shipley.
 In the present, 90-year-old Hagar struggles against being put in a nursing home, which she sees as a symbol of death.
 This narrative alternates with Hagar looking back at her life.